Stephanowicz/TaskBarFolder/README.md

 Issues:

 The first time the menue opens, opening subfolders may be very slow.
-This seems to be a windows problem, as this also was the case with the former windows 10 taskbar-folder menue
+(This seems to be a windows problem, as this also was the case with the former windows 10 taskbar-folder menue
 This also happens when adding a folder to the quicklinks in the openShell start-menue
-Interestingly it seems not to be happening when using a root-folder like C:\
+Interestingly it 'seems' not to be happening when using a root-folder like C:\  ?)
-Also in debug mode in visual studio it seems to work properly
-I was not yet able to figure out why this is the case... if anyone has an idea I would really appreciate if You could tell me!
+The programm uses the win32API call [SHGetFileInfo](https://www.pinvoke.net/default.aspx/shell32.shgetfileinfo) wich is already faster than `System.Drawing.Icon.ExtractAssociatedIcon` - seems like the fileinfos get cached by the system and therefor the second call is faster
+Take a look [here](https://stackoverflow.com/questions/23077457/how-can-i-know-whether-the-next-shgetfileinfo-shgfi-icon-call-will-be-slow-fo) for more backgroundinfo
+One optimisation could be to first load the file-list without icons and load the icons and file-info in a second background task...

 Hope this is useful!